 About the EPI

-Funding from the McCall MacBain Foundation of Canada supports the EPI work at both Yale and Columbia.
+Funding from the McCall MacBain Foundation supports the EPI work at both Yale and Columbia.
 The EPI research team is deeply grateful for this generous support.

 Suggested Citation